Cost of drought and bushfires biting hard, Braidwood water carting

 Towns running out of water

 Braidwood is one of some five dozen towns across Australia that face running out of water soon.
-In addition to the long running drought (three consecutive years of below-average rainfall and above average temperatures across the Murray-Darling Basin), district water has been in heavy demand since the devastating district bushfires started in mid-November.
+In addition to the long running drought (three consecutive years of below-average rainfall and above-average temperatures across the Murray-Darling Basin), district water has been in heavy demand since the devastating district bushfires started in mid-November.

 Questions: preparedness and planning in face of drying climate